GRACE-C: Generalized Rate Agnostic Causal Estimation via Constraints: Conclusion and Discussion

 Real-world scientific problems frequently involve measurement processes that operate at a different timescale than the causal structure of the system under study.
+As causal learning and analysis methods are increasingly used to address societal and policy challenges, it is increasingly critical that we use methods that reveal usable information (while also being clear when we \textit{cannot} infer some information).
+Obviously, like any method, sRASL could yield information that is misused, but the aim here is to provide another useful tool in the scientists' and policy-makers' toolboxes.
 If measurements occur at a slower rate than the causal influences, then causal discovery from those undersampled data can yield highly misleading outputs.
 Multiple methods have been developed to infer aspects of the underlying causal structure from the undersampled data/graph.
 However, the assumptions or computational complexities of those algorithms make them unusable for most real-world challenges.
-In this paper, we have developed and tested sRASL, a novel algorithm that does not suffer from those same limitations. sRASL is suitable for large ($100$-node) graphs, and does not require the end-user to know the actual undersampling rate.
+In this paper, we have developed and tested sRASL, a novel approach that is less subject to those same limitations.
+More specifically, sRASL provides all consistent solutions (without knowledge of exact undersampling rate) for large ($100$-node) graphs in a usable amount of time. sRASL also shows reasonable robustness to statistical error in the estimated graph by finding the closest consistent solution.
 Future research will focus on application of sRASL to actual neuroimaging data, and extensions to situations with multiple measurement modalities.